A complex challenge

 After running the model without making any changes, the happiness of the city overall is 75.8%.
 From my own experimentation, the best result I could achieve was 72.8%.
 Clearly, I need to sharpen my planning skills.

 The model is an excellent demonstration of both agent based simulation and the AnyLogic Cloud.
 If you would like to understand more about the decision-making and design, you can read the paper in full.

-⚡ Mobility in the city will be the theme of a presentation at the AnyLogic Conference in Balitmore, April 18–19.
-Oliver Bandte, PhD, Principal Data Scientest at Boston Consulting Group, will detail the Impact of Ridesharing and Autonomous Vehicles on Mobility in a City.
-Don't miss it!
-Reserve a place today!
+⚡ Mobility in the city was the theme of a presentation at the AnyLogic Conference 2018 in Balitmore.
+Oliver Bandte, PhD, Principal Data Scientest at Boston Consulting Group, detailed the Impact of Ridesharing and Autonomous Vehicles on Mobility in a City.
+Get the PDF from the conference presentations!